 7.1.1 A person may not exercise the privileges of their licence if they do not hold the appropriate, current medical certificate.
 There are several medical conditions that will cause either a temporary or permanent change in a person's health or fitness that renders them unfit to fly.
-The provisions detailing the requirements are set out in Part 2A of the Civil Aviation Act 1990 (the Act) and Civil Aviation Rule Part 67.
+The provisions detailing the requirements are set out in Schedule 2 Part 2A of the CA Civil Aviation Act 1990 20231 (the Act) and Civil Aviation Rule Part 67.
 Specific details relating to the reporting of changes in medical conditions are also set out in the Medical General Directions issued by the Director.
-All these documents may be viewed on the CAA website - Medical Certification.
+All these documents may be viewed on the CAA website: search for Medical Certification.

-7.1.2 The completed Waka Kotahi| New Zealand Transport Agency (NZTA) DL9 form required for the issue or maintenance of a private pilot licence referred to in rule 61.35(a)(1)(ia) is recognised as a medical certificate by the Director under the rules for the purposes of Part 2A of the Act.
-The issue of this medical certificate requires a medical examination to be conducted by a health practitioner with reference to the document issued by the Director of Land Transport entitled: "Medical aspects of fitness to drive: A guide for medical practitioners".
+7.1.2 The completed New Zealand Transport Agency (NZTA)/ Waka Kotahi DL9 form required for the issue or maintenance of a PPL private pilot licence referred to in rule 61.35(a)(1)(ia) is recognised as a medical certificate by the Director under the rules for the purposes of Schedule 2 Part 2A of the CA Act 20232.
+Participants who need a The issue of this medical certificate need to arrange requires a medical examination to be conducted by a health practitioner with reference to the document issued by the Director of Land Transport entitled: Medical aspects of fitness to drive: A guide for medical practitioners.